-And yes, no question did I find the plantations beautiful!
-But it was incredibly educational to hear the facts and perspectives of those enslaved.
+And yes, no question I found the plantations beautiful!
+But it was incredibly educational to hear the facts and perspectives of those that had been enslaved.

-They are stories I had never heard before and I felt honored to hear their voices and leave with a new understanding.
+They are stories I had never heard before and I felt honored to hear their voices.
+Personally, it was eye-opening to learn about them and leave with a new understanding.

 Brief New Orleans Plantations History